Los Thuthanaka

-Los Thuthanaka is the debut studio album by the Bolivian-American duo of the same name, consisting of siblings Chuquimamani-Condori and Joshua Chuquimia Crampton.
-It was self-released as a surprise album on Bandcamp on March 22, 2025.
+Los Thuthanaka is the debut studio album by the American duo Los Thuthanaka, consisting of siblings Chuquimamani-Condori and Joshua Chuquimia Crampton.
+The album was self-released on March 22, 2025, as a surprise release, exclusively on Bandcamp.
+It was developed through the duo's engagement with Aymara musical traditions and the reflection of the principle of ayni (reciprocity between humans and nature).